Solar deity: Ancient Egypt

 Sun worship was prevalent in ancient Egyptian religion.
-The earliest deities associated with the Sun are all goddesses: Wadjet, Sekhmet, Hathor, Nut, Bast, Bat, and Menhit.
-First Hathor, and then Isis, give birth to and nurse Horus and Ra, respectively.
-Hathor the horned-cow is one of the 12 daughters of Ra, gifted with joy and is a wet-nurse to Horus.

-From at least the 4th Dynasty of ancient Egypt, the Sun was worshiped as the deity Re (pronounced probably as Riya, meaning simply 'the sun'), and portrayed as a falcon-headed god surmounted by the solar disk, and surrounded by a serpent.
-Re supposedly gave warmth to the living body, symbolized as an ankh: a "☥" shaped amulet with a looped upper half.
+From at least the 4th Dynasty of ancient Egypt, the Sun was worshiped as the deity Ra (meaning simply 'the sun'), and portrayed as a falcon-headed god surmounted by the solar disk, and surrounded by a serpent.
+Ra supposedly gave warmth to the living body, symbolized as an ankh: a "☥" shaped amulet with a looped upper half.
 The ankh, it was believed, was surrendered with death, but could be preserved in the corpse with appropriate mummification and funerary rites.
-The supremacy of Re in the Egyptian pantheon was at its highest with the 5th Dynasty, when open-air solar temples became common.
-In the Middle Kingdom of Egypt, Ra lost some of his preeminence to Osiris, lord of the West, and judge of the dead.
+The supremacy of Ra in the Egyptian pantheon was at its highest with the Fifth Dynasty, when open-air solar temples became common.

+In the Middle Kingdom of Egypt, Ra lost some of his preeminence to Osiris, lord of the west, and judge of the dead.
 In the New Empire period, the Sun became identified with the dung beetle, whose spherical ball of dung was identified with the Sun.
-In the form of the sun disc Aten, the Sun had a brief resurgence during the Amarna Period when it again became the preeminent, if not only, divinity for the Pharaoh Akhenaton.
+In the form of the sun disc Aten, the Sun had a brief resurgence during the Amarna Period when it again became the preeminent, if not only, divinity for the pharaoh, Akhenaten.

-The Sun's movement across the sky represents a struggle between the Pharaoh's soul and an avatar of Osiris.
-Ra travels across the sky in his solar-boat; at dawn he drives away the demon king Apep.
-The "solarisation" of several local gods (Hnum-Re, Min-Re, Amon-Re) reaches its peak in the period of the fifth dynasty.
+The Sun's movement across the sky represents a struggle between the pharaoh's soul and an avatar of Osiris.
+Ra travels across the sky in his solar-boat; at dawn he drives away the god of chaos, Apep.
+The "solarisation" of several local gods (Khnum-Ra, Min-Ra, Amun-Ra) reached its peak in the period of the Fifth Dynasty.

 Rituals to the god Amun, who became identified with the sun god Ra, were often carried out on the top of temple pylons.
-A pylon mirrored the hieroglyph for 'horizon' or akhet, which was a depiction of two hills "between which the sun rose and set," associated with recreation and rebirth.
+A pylon mirrored the hieroglyph for 'horizon' or akhet, which was a depiction of two hills "between which the sun rose and set", associated with recreation and rebirth.
 On the first pylon of the temple of Isis at Philae, the pharaoh is shown slaying his enemies in the presence of Isis, Horus, and Hathor.

-In the eighteenth dynasty, the earliest-known monotheistic head of state, Akhenaten, changed the polytheistic religion of Egypt to a monotheistic one, Atenism.
+In the Eighteenth Dynasty, the earliest-known monotheistic head of state, Akhenaten, changed the polytheistic religion of Egypt to a monotheistic one, Atenism.
 All other deities were replaced by the Aten, including Amun-Ra, the reigning sun god of Akhenaten's own region.
 Unlike other deities, Aten did not have multiple forms.
 His only image was a disk—a symbol of the Sun.

-Soon after Akhenaten's death, worship of the traditional deities was reestablished by the religious leaders (Ay the High-Priest of Amen-Ra, mentor of Tutankhaten/Tutankhamen) who had adopted the Aten during the reign of Akhenaten.
+Soon after Akhenaten's death, worship of the traditional deities was reestablished by the religious leaders (Ay the High-Priest of Amun-Ra, mentor of Tutankhaten/Tutankhamen) who had adopted the Aten during the reign of Akhenaten.